spraakbanken/korp-frontend-sb/README.md

 A rudimentary plugin system exists for parts of the application.
 Sometimes the code is written in a modes file and sometimes in the folder `app/custom`  (`korp-frontend-sb` ).

+## Static `corpus_config` response

+If the servers are slow, waiting for the `corpus_config` response when developing can be frustrating.
+To skip that request, save the response to `app/modes/<mode>_corpus_config.json` and it will be loaded directly from there instead.

 ## Angular.js

 ### Directives/components binding